NEONScience/portal-core-components/README.md

     * If the entry point is the _same pre- and post-compile_ then use only `main` to point to the common entry point
     * Use kebab-case for `name`
     * Use CamelCase for files
-5. Add the new component to `src/node_modules/index.js`
+5. Add the new component to `src/lib_components/index.js`
 6. Run `npm run lib` to have the new component picked up and exported with the library

 ### NOTE: Verify new dependencies!

 If you have added or modified third-party dependencies then it is important to verify they work from a fresh install before committing changes upstream.

 Run `rm -rf node_modules && npm install` and re-run the app to validate a fresh install.
-This mimics how other apps importing `portal-shared` will see your changes.
+This mimics how other apps importing `portal-core-components` will see your changes.

 ## Modifying Existing Components